-For more than a decade, PROJECT ROCKIT has been empowering school students to stand up to bullying, hate and prejudice instead of standing by watching.
+For over a decade, PROJECT ROCKIT has been empowering school students to stand up to bullying, hate and prejudice instead of standing by watching.
 Through the lens of (cyber)bullying, our workshops explore themes of inclusion, respectful relationships, social leadership, diversity, values and ethics and empathy.

 Through role plays, activities, experiments and interactive discussion, key insights are driven by students and key messages are safely realised through experiential learning.